mlamont/peach/README.md

 My intent is to end upgradeability once a self-determined period of sufficient learning & application has passed.

-Working project title: Peach, with related project phases also being named after fruits from the Nintendo game "Animal Crossing: New Horizons".
+Working project titles: Peach (for the backend / smart contract) (this repo) & Cherry (for the frontend / webpage) (another repo), with related project phases also being named after fruits from the Nintendo game "Animal Crossing: New Horizons".

 # Install